 Attention "Vote By Mail" (Absentee) Voters:

 If you plan to "Vote By Mail" in the upcoming elections, please be sure you have a valid request on file with our office.
-Click here or call (941) 833-5400 for more information.
+Sample Ballots and Polling Locations, for more information call (941) 833-5400.

 Who Can "Vote By Mail"

 All qualified voters are permitted to "Vote By Mail" under Florida law.
 The voter is not required to give a reason.

 How to "Vote By Mail"

 A voter, or, if directly instructed by the voter, a member of the voter's immediate family or the voter's legal guardian, may request a "Vote By Mail" ballot from the Supervisor of Elections in person at the main office at 226 Taylor St., Punta Gorda, by mail, by telephone or online though this website.
 “Immediate family” means the voter’s spouse or the parent, child, grandparent, or sibling of the voter or of the voter’s spouse.
 One request can cover all elections through the next two general elections.
 The person requesting a "Vote By Mail" ballot must disclose: